 When you have decided which option to choose, click Continue.

-Step 3: Fill Out Project Requirements
+Step 3: Project Details

 You will be taken to the next page, where you will need to fill out the project details.
 These details help us understand your project requirements as you outline the details.